vpandichi/worldtour_proiect/README.md

                           - fix admin page bug .. again.. - ok - needed to destroy the session to avoid allowing access to unauthorised users (if they directly entered the file path in the url, skipping the log in)
                           - create a separate user area - x

-TO DO FOR TOMORROW 31/07: - create a separate user area
+TO DO FOR TOMORROW 31/07: - create a separate user area - ok
-                          - create an admin area
+                          - create an admin area - ok
+                          - create user management for admin area - x
+                          - recode everything for the ro version of the site - created the login page

+TO DO FOR TOMORROW 01/08: - recode everything for the ro version
                           - create user management for admin area
-                          - recode everything for the ro version of the site
+                          - improve ro/user area - fix post bug
+                          - style everything that's being dynamically generated on the page with PHP
+                          - think of a way to add the a "posted by" feature on the blog page